 - Every effort will be made to deliver the goods within the time scales advised at the point of order.
 However, we will not be liable for any loss or damage suffered by you through reasonable or unavoidable delay in delivery.
 In this case, we will inform you as soon as possible.

 - Upon receipt of your Goods, you will be asked to sign for the Goods received in good condition (If courier option has been used).
 If the package does not appear to be in good condition then please alert us.
 Failure to do so may affect any warranty claims that you make thereafter.

 In the UK, delivery charge refunds can only be made in accordance with your legal rights under the Consumer Protection (Distance Selling) Regulations 2000 and other applicable legislation.
 Similar rights may apply for some international deliveries.
 For further information about your legal rights see “Your Right to Cancel” section below and contact your local authority Trading Standards department or consumer advice centre (for example the Citizen’s Advice Bureau for UK customers).

 Tax Charges (VAT)

-All the prices shown in our store include the UK VAT rate @ 20%.
-If you are ordering from outside the EU you do not have to pay VAT.
-This will be subtracted automatically at the checkout.
+All the prices shown in our store exclude the UK VAT rate @ 20%.

 Import Duty or Tax

-Please note that if the delivery address given on an order is outside of the EU an import tax may be payable upon receipt of the goods.
+Please note that if the delivery address given on an order is outside of the U.K. an import tax and VAT or similar may be payable upon receipt of the goods.
 The amount payable depends on the destination and may be subject to change.
 These payments are the responsibility of the customer and we accept no liability for any payments which may be due.

-If you or your nominee fail, through no fault of ours, to take Delivery of the Goods at the Delivery Location, we may charge the reasonable costs of storing and redelivering them.
+If you or your nominee fail, through no fault of ours, to take Delivery of the Goods at the Delivery Location, we may charge the reasonable costs of storing and redelivering them to you.

 Risk and Title